Danilo Concepcion

 Danilo Lardizabal Concepcion (born February 7, 1958), often referred to by his nickname DaniCon, is a Filipino lawyer who served as the 21st president of the University of the Philippines.
 Prior to his appointment as UP president, he was the dean and a professor of law at the UP College of Law and the Executive Director of the UP Bonifacio Global City Campus.
-He is husband to celebrity lawyer Gaby Concepcion.
+He is husband to lawyer Gaby Concepcion.

 Early life and education

 Concepcion graduated valedictorian from the Bancal Elementary School in Meycauayan, Bulacan in 1970.
 In 1974, he graduated as the high school valedictorian of the Basic Education Unit of De La Salle Araneta University in Malabon, where he also received the Most Outstanding Campus Journalist, Gerry Roxas Leadership Gold Medal, and Gold Eagle Award for Community Development.

 He then took up B.S. agricultural engineering in the same university and graduated summa cum laude in 1979.
 He received his Bachelor of Laws degree from the University of the Philippines College of Law at Diliman in 1983, graduating cum laude, and is a member of the Upsilon Sigma Phi.
 He passed the bar examination on the same year.
 He finished his Master of Laws in Queen Mary University of London in 1986 as a Chevening Scholar of the United Kingdom government.

 He attended a Summer Course in International Law of the Sea at the University of Oxford in 1986 and a Finance for Senior Executives course in Asian Institute of Management in 2000.